EliottClavier/T-DEV-700/README.md

 - **TPE_REGISTER_SECRET_HEADER** and **TPE_REGISTER_SECRET_KEY** are both secret value, given by project's owners in production mode, and filled in `tpe.env` in local environment.

+#### Tests

+To run tests in Flutter, follow these steps:

+  - Open a terminal window and navigate to the root directory of your Flutter project.
+  - Run the flutter test command.
+This will automatically run all the tests in your project.

 #### Flutter Documentation